DMacMakes/dmacdocs/content/en/torrens/acr103/week8/index.md

 5. How to enable light baking on models, lights (static, generate lightmap uvs, baked)
 6. A little about baked light settings and progressive light mapping.

+## Exporting

+1. Delete all history.
+2. Export selected as FBX.
+**SETTINGS DIALOGUE PIC HERE**
+3. Export it to the unity projects Assets/Hut folder
+4. Rename the Hut folder to whatever your scene contains (Dungeon, HabboPad..)

+## Into Unity
+1. In Unity project "Add", navigate to the folder
+2. Open the project
+2.

 ## Lights

 Concepts: Baking light for unmoving objects.
 Setting static, setting light type to mixed baked.
 Extra uvs.
 A little tricky when people don't know what UVs are.

-* Basic light bake with default sky?
+* Basic light bake with default sky
-* Turn down sky a bit?
-* Add point lights
+* Contains example spotlight and directional light
-* emissive lights
+* Another option: emissive materials
 * Setting static,

 ##